gyurebalint/learning_resources/C#_Backend_interview_process.md

 ### __What kind of life cycles are you familiar with?__

+### What is a Task?
+In C#, a Task is a representation of an asynchronous operation or a unit of work that can be scheduled and executed concurrently.
+It belongs to the Task Parallel Library (TPL) and is part of the broader asynchronous programming model in .NET.

+Here are some key points about tasks:

+__Asynchronous Execution:__ Tasks enable you to perform operations asynchronously without blocking the main thread.
+They provide a way to offload work to background threads or utilize thread pool threads to execute code concurrently.

+__Abstraction of Work:__ Tasks encapsulate work to be done, typically represented by a delegate or lambda expression.
+The work can include CPU-bound computations, I/O operations, or any other operation that can benefit from asynchronous execution.

+__Composition and Continuation:__ Tasks can be composed and chained together using continuation methods like ContinueWith, ContinueWithAsync, or using the await keyword.
+This allows you to express complex asynchronous workflows and dependencies between tasks.

+__Result and Progress Reporting:__ Tasks can have a result of a specified type, allowing you to retrieve the outcome or value produced by the task once it completes.
+Additionally, you can report progress updates from within a task using the IProgress<T> interface.

+__Exception Handling:__ Tasks provide built-in mechanisms for handling exceptions that occur during task execution.
+You can use the await keyword or the Task.Exception property to handle exceptions gracefully.

+__Task Scheduling:__ Tasks can be scheduled for execution on different task schedulers, such as the thread pool, a custom scheduler, or the UI thread (in UI applications).
+The scheduler determines how and where the task will be executed.

+Tasks play a crucial role in modern C# and are widely used for writing asynchronous and concurrent code.
+They offer a high-level abstraction for managing asynchronous operations, simplifying the handling of concurrency, and promoting efficient resource utilization.

+### What are the differences between a Task and a thread?

+In C#, a Task and a thread are both used for concurrent execution, but they represent different concepts and have distinct characteristics:

+__Abstraction:__ A Task is a higher-level abstraction that represents a unit of work or an asynchronous operation.
+It provides a way to express and manage concurrency without explicitly dealing with threads.
+On the other hand, a thread is a lower-level construct that represents an individual thread of execution within an application.

+__Resource Usage:__ Threads are OS-level resources that require memory and other system resources to function.
+Creating and managing threads directly can have overhead and limit scalability.
+In contrast, Task instances are lightweight objects that can be scheduled and executed on one or more threads from a thread pool.
+Tasks utilize thread pooling and task scheduling mechanisms provided by the underlying framework, reducing the overhead associated with creating and managing threads manually.

+__Flexibility:__ Threads offer lower-level control over execution, allowing you to set thread-specific properties, adjust thread priorities, and synchronize threads using low-level synchronization primitives like locks and semaphores.
+Task objects, on the other hand, provide higher-level abstractions for managing concurrency, including composition, continuation, cancellation, and exception handling.

+__Asynchrony:__ Tasks are designed to support asynchronous programming models, allowing you to write code that can efficiently handle I/O-bound operations or long-running computations without blocking the main thread.
+Tasks provide features like await and async to simplify asynchronous programming.
+Threads, on the other hand, are typically used for synchronous execution and are not designed explicitly for asynchronous operations.

+In summary, while both Task and threads enable concurrent execution, Task provides a higher-level abstraction for managing asynchronous operations and leveraging thread pooling, while threads offer lower-level control over execution but require more manual management and resource allocation.
+The use of Task is generally preferred for most asynchronous and concurrent programming scenarios in C#.

 ### __There is a task that takes a long time to run in your solution.
 How do you keep your software responsive?__

 ### __What kind of asynchronous approaches are you familiar with?__